Robert, Duke of Bar

 Robert I of Bar (8 November 1344 – 12 April 1411) was Marquis of Pont-à-Mousson and Count and then Duke of Bar.
 He succeeded his elder brother Edward II of Bar as count in 1352.
 His parents were Henry IV of Bar and Yolande of Flanders.

 When Robert was less than a year old, his father died and his elder brother, Edward II of Bar, became Count of Bar under their mother's regency.
 As neither Robert nor Edward had a strong constitution, Yolande obtained a papal dispensation from Clement VI to allow them to eat meat during periods of abstinence.
 When his brother Edward died, Robert was still only seven years old and political problems associated with his mother's continued position as regent had arisen.

 Yolande was on the point of remarrying to Philip of Navarre, count of Longueville, a member of the Navarre family which was attempting to claim the French crown from John the Good.
 Joan of Bar, Robert's grandaunt, made known to the king that she was ready to replace Yolande and assume the regency.
-The Parliament of Paris, by decree of 5 June 1352, declared that the county was under the king's control.
+The Parlement of Paris, by decree of 5 June 1352, declared that the county was under the king's control.
 John the Good then entrusted the regency to Joan on 27 July of that year.
 Yolande initially renounced the regency, but then went back on her decision, levying troops to fight Joan.
 John the Good intervened to force Yolande to renounce the regency again on 2 July 1353.

 In 1354 the County of Bar was raised to the status of duchy by King John the Good.
 That same year another possession, Pont-à-Mousson, was raised to a marquisate by Emperor Charles IV.
 Subsequent emperors recognised Robert's ducal title and his state's right to a vote in the Imperial Diet.
 It is unclear if Robert was regarded as a Peer of France after becoming duke.